Zahnarzt-Gemeinschaftspraxis Dres. Hamann & Schmücker in Rostock - Groß Klein

 14. Why are implants not less expensive?

-The price for an implant provision is composed of a variety of components: Diagnostics inclusive of x-ray, surgery planning, insertion of implants, material costs for implants, sterile surgical instruments, fee for the crown, material expenses for implant abutment components, impression trays and impression material, laboratory costs for model casting, modelling of the crown cap, casting of the crown cap and ceramic veneer.
+The price for an implant provision is composed of a variety of components: Diagnostics inclusive of x-ray, surgery planning, insertion of implants, material costs for implants, sterile surgical instruments, fee for the crown, material expenses for implant abutment components, impression trays and impression material, laboratory costs for model casting, modelling of the crown cap, casting or milling of the crown cap and ceramic veneer.
 For inserting the implants the dentist requires a particular qualification and special surgical instruments.
 Here you will find more information about implants.